Visions of a Second Generation Nurserymen

 When Doug’s youngest son Stew left for college at WSU in 2014, Doug took advantage of the empty nest and extra spare time like any parent would; he propagated a few hundred rhododendrons.
 And heather.
 And Hebe.
 When Stew arrived back from school that spring break he remarked “Dad what have you done, we’ve got a parking lot full of plants here.”

 Stew returned from school that summer along with his girlfriend Alison and helped wherever they could.
 Due to the family’s financial situation and Doug’s health, managing the two businesses became Stew’s priority.
-Over the past 6 years, Stew has grown into the role of foreman of Landscapes by Cockburn and New Dungeness Nursery.
-The Nursery has experienced so much growth over the last two years that we’ve decided to focus all of our efforts and staff on our plants.
+Since 2015, Stew has grown into the role of foreman of Landscapes by Cockburn and New Dungeness Nursery.
+The Nursery has experienced so much growth over the last several years that we’ve decided to focus all of our efforts and staff on our plants.

 Now, we are proud to be a fully staffed, year-round retail nursery in Clallam County.
 From live holiday and bareroot fruit trees in winter to the fragrant roses and lilacs of spring, New Dungeness Nursery is pleased to serve all types of customers from all over the peninsula.
 We welcome everyone to come relax in “grandpas garden” and enjoy the comforts of the Cockburn family and our wonderful staff.